JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 <!-- TODO: Add data after significant test is run

-By changing how you solve a problem, you get get significant speed improvements.
+By changing how you solve a problem, you get significant speed improvements.
 We improved the speed of fetching all courses by 8x.
 Going from `5.209` seconds to `0.651` seconds. `5.209 / 0.651 = 8.002`.
 Changing to a compiled language like Rust, sending gzipped data, and preloading everything caused these improvements.
 In context, `5.2` seconds to load a page is significantly too long to wait for any user, and reducing that to `0.65` seconds will significantly improve the experience for our users. -->

-By changing how you solve a problem, you get get significant speed improvements.
+By changing how you solve a problem, you get significant speed improvements.
 We improved the speed of fetching all courses by 8x.
 Going from `6.369` seconds to `0.743` seconds. `6.369 / 0.743 = 8.572`.

-Gzipping the data was the most effective optimization, while using RawJson wasn't affective.
+Gzipping the data was the most effective optimization, while using RawJson wasn't effective.
 My recommendation is to Gzip large data to get pretty impactful results.
 Going from over 6 seconds to less than 1 second is pretty impactful from a users perspective.
-Combine this with loading techniques likes prefetching, and you have a categorically different user experience.
+Combine this with loading techniques like prefetching, and you have a categorically different user experience.
 One where a user is stuck watching a loading bar, and another where the page loads before you notice it started loading \[[2](#notes)\].

 The top 5 routes are listed here: